 - A symbol of an open padlock changes to a closed padlock when you're in a secure connection.

 - A symbol of a "broken key" icon is replaced by an unbroken key.

 - A blue line runs across the top of the content window.

-The web site's address changes to one that begins with "https" (check for the "s").
+- The website's address changes to one that begins with "https" instead of "http".

 Security of access:

 Security checkpoints are set up as part of your subscription process.
-You are asked to establish a password and create a security check question that only you can answer.
+You are asked to establish a password that only you know.

 When you log on, you'll be asked to enter your password to protect the security of your subscription to ConsumerLab.com.
-If you want to change your password or other subscriber information, you'll be asked to answer the security check question.
-You can change your password and your security check question at any time through your Account Profile
+If you want to change your password or other subscriber information, you'll be verified by sending an email to your email address on file.
+You can change your email and password at any time through your Account Profile.